ctnadovich/ebrevet/README.md

 Install the app on your phone from the Google Play or Apple App stores, as appropriate for your phone.
 The name of the app is "ebrevet" with the bundle ID "com.nadovich.ebrevet".

-When you first open the app, you will need to enter your RUSA ID number.
+When you first open the app, you will need to enter your Name and RUSA ID number.
 Please make sure you do this correctly.
 If you enter the wrong RUSA number, you wll not be able to use the app till this is corrected.
+On the other hand, your full name is not critical.
+Youn name is only used to print a name on the finish certificates.
+It can be any name.

 Also when you open eBrevet for the first time, you will be able to select the Club/Region for the events you want to ride.
 Only regions that have support for eBrevet will appear on